 Inside your home or a private residence that allows the use of marijuana.
 It is still illegal to consume recreational marijuana in public, even on your front porch.

 Anyone with a medical marijuana card may purchase medical cannabis from any licensed medical marijuana dispensary in the state of Michigan.
+As far as the locations of medical marijuana shops, they cannot be located in a drug free zone (such as a drug free school zone.)
+However, a bus stop is not considered a drug free zone, because bus stops can be relocated.

 Just like recreational marijuana it cannot be consumed in public.
 Medical marijuana is allowed on private property and must not be visible to the public.